kennyalmendral/kennyalmendral.github.io/_posts/2018-07-24-php-overview.md

 ---
 layout: post
-title: The JavaScript Scope Chain
+title: PHP Overview
 ---

-#PHP Overview
----

-###PHP

-+ Commonly known as a programming language for the web but technically speaking it is not.
++ PHP is commonly known as a programming language for the web but technically speaking it is not.
 It's actually a server-side scripting language.

  + A *Script*